ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

  1. There would be another bout of selling
  2. The markets would reverse direction

 The trader now needs to prep for both situations.
 Suppose he was waiting to go long(i.e. buy), he could probably buy this to get in on the possible uptrend.
 However, to play it safe, he could test by buying only half the quantity.
-Suppose he wanted 500 shares, he could noe go long with 250, and wait and watch.
+Suppose he wanted 500 shares, he could not go long with 250, and wait and watch.
 If the stock goes up, the trader can average up by buying again.

 If the stock starts to fall, the trader can exit and book a loss, but then the loss is only half of what he originally would've got.